 - Represent Asian Aid at organised events such as community fairs, open days, camp meetings and Easter and Christmas events by setting up and operating displays or through other fundraising activities.

-- Be a guest speaker at church or community events and programs on issues that are relevant to the Asian Aid mission, such as social justice, Christianity and stewardship, best practice international development, child sponsorship, value of education etc.
+We are a faith-based organisation and a supporting Ministry of the Seventh-day Adventist Church.
+We have the materials you need if you would like to speak in our behalf at church or community events and programs on issues that are relevant to the Asian Aid mission, such as social justice, Christianity and stewardship, best practice international development, child sponsorship, value of education etc.

 What kind of support do Ambassadors receive?